Aethodia/Legislation/ReadMe.md

 # About
-The items in this directory recursively comprise the entirety of Theodian legislation.
+The items in this repository and all its sub-directories collectively comprise the entirety of Theodian legislation.

 # Version
 This readme is for release v1/0/0.